antihax/goesi/esi/docs/MarketApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetMarketsRegionIdHistory**
-> []GetMarketsRegionIdHistory200Ok GetMarketsRegionIdHistory(regionId, typeId, optional)
+> []GetMarketsRegionIdHistory200Ok GetMarketsRegionIdHistory(ctx, regionId, typeId, optional)
 List historical market statistics in a region

 Return a list of historical market statistics for the specified type in a region  ---  This route is cached for up to 3600 seconds